Projects

 A place to call home – the community hall

-The common need by all RAD and coalition projects is a space for them to happen – and all community consultations have identified this as their greatest need: a community hall.
+The common need by all RAD and coalition projects is a space for them to happen.
+We have had formal plans drawn up for a community hall (and had them approved), but are nowhere near having the funds to build.
+This is a future project.
 The hall will be used for:

 • Community get-togethers